Updated 22nd August 2023

 Return the dish to the oven for about 25-30 minutes 200C/400F/Gas 6/180C Fan.
 After this time your dumplings should have puffed up and be light and fluffy.

-I know lots of people like to enjoy stew and dumplings with mash, but I personally love it with little roast potatoes and some freshly cooked petit pois.
-And if at all possible, a punchy glass of red!
+I know lots of people like to enjoy stew and dumplings with mash, but I personally love it with little roast potatoes and some freshly cooked petit pois, and if at all possible, a punchy glass of red!

 Thanks so much for checking out my step by step recipe for gluten free dumplings.
 I’ve also popped a demo over on my YouTube channel.
 Click here to check it out.